 Figure 4: Use the supplied hardware to attach the Extension Tube (green) to the Springbox assembly (grey)

-If more than one Extension Tube is required, use the included couplers and hardware to attach them, as shown in the figure below.
+If more than one Extension Tube is required, use the included coupler and hardware to attach them, as shown in the figure below.

 Figure 5: Attaching additional extensions - (A) Extension Tubes (grey), (B) Coupler (green), (C) hardware for connecting tubes, and (D) Assembled Extension Tubes

-Once your extension tubes have been attached, the zip ties holding the springbox assembly and cabling can be cut to detach them from the SAAV reel and insertion into the borehole can be completed.
+Once your extension tubes have been attached, the zip ties holding the springbox assembly and cabling can be cut to detach them from the SAAV reel.
+Insertion into the borehole can then be completed.

 Step 3 - Settle the SAAV into the Inclinometer Casing

 Once the Extension Tubes are attached and the SAAV is resting on the bottom of the borehole, mark the position of the SAAV inside the casing on the Extension Tubes.
 Lift the SAAV between 0.5 m and 1 m and force it down into the casing again using a pumping action similar to churning butter.
 This will cause the SAAV to settle further into the casing.
 Continue to lift the SAAV up and force it down until you notice that the mark made on the Extension Tube is no longer settling down inside the casing.